davsec-teaching/ecs160-f25/homework/Homework-2.md

 5. Send both `IssueList1` and `IssueList2` to Microservice C and print the set of issues that it says are common - that the LLM identified it from the source code AND it was mentioned in a GitHub Issue.
 6. In `README.md` discuss the results.

-## Part E. Testing
+### Part E. Testing
 1. Provide automatic tests.
 2. Use mock testing where possible (e.g., mock LLM responses).

-## Important Points
+### Important Points
 1. You **cannot** use any existing Java library that provides annotation-based persistence.
 2. You **cannot** use any existing Java library that provides annotation-based microservices.
 3. You can use annotation-based libraries for any other purposes.
 4. If in doubt, please post on Piazza to check if the library you want to use is allowed or not.

-## Handout code and script
+### Handout code and script
-HW2 startup code and script will be provided by 10/27.
-All projects must run using the provided script.
+1. HW2 skeleton code is [here](https://github.com/davsec-teaching/f25-hw2-skeleton-code).
+2. All submissions **must** follow the top-level hierarchy of organizing the different components.
+3. Note that only a handful of classes and annotations have been created in the skeleton.
+Please feel free to add more classes as needed.
+4. Do **NOT** fork the repo.
+Instead clone it and then update the remote origin.